CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

 #.
 A trigger is a Python class.
 #.
 One Python file can have more than one trigger class.
 #.
 Triggers inherit from the base :monospace:`Trigger` class, which contains common setup and cleanup tasks and checks.
 These tasks help you to identify any unexpected changes to testbed devices that are not under test.
-For more information about common setup and cleanup, see the topic :ref:`auto-testing-process` in the *Get Started with pyATS* guide.
+For more information about common setup and cleanup, see the topic `Automated testing process <https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/runtestcase.html#automated-testing-process>`_ in the *Get Started with pyATS* guide.
 #.
 Trigger setup steps typically check for any prerequisites and configure the device to meet the required pre-test conditions.
 #.
 For each trigger, if a step marked as :monospace:`@aetest.setup` fails, the steps marked as :monospace:`aetest.test` do not run.
 #.
 The |library| triggers typically have a